Unpaid Leave: Guide for Employers

 Unpaid parental leave

-In order to apply for unpaid parental leave, an employee must have been employed by you for at least one year and be the child’s parent or have parental responsibility.
+In order to apply for unpaid parental leave, the employee must be the child’s parent or have parental responsibility.
 Agency workers and contractors do not have the right to apply for parental leave.

 The employee’s right is to 18 weeks of unpaid leave for each child up to the age of 18.
 The right is connected to the child and does not restart when an employee starts a new job.
 For example, if an employee took eight weeks of parental leave in their previous job, they have ten weeks remaining to take in their current or future role.